-Develop and implement a plan for acquiring at least 1 electric bus and/or for every other bus serving the school to meet the following emissions standards within seven years of the building certificate of occupancy:
+Develop and implement a plan for every bus serving the school to meet the following emissions standards within seven years of the building certificate of occupancy:

 - nitrogen oxide (NOx) emissions of 0.50 grams or less per brake horsepower-hour; and

 - particulate matter emissions of 0.01 grams or less per brake horsepower-hour.

 Emission standards must be met for each bus and not by an average of the entire fleet serving the school.

 Develop and implement a plan for 100% of all other (non-bus) vehicles owned or leased to serve the school to be green vehicles